The South Australian Multicultural Commission (Commission) is a statutory body that reports to the Minister for Multicultural Affairs.

 He is also a founding member and current adviser to the United Taxi Association of South Australia, and the founding member and Secretary of SBS Sports & Cultural Club.

-Dr. Aslan’s experience and community involvement support him in his roles as an Advisory Board Member with Welcoming Universities; Member of the Committee for Adelaide; Member of the Multicultural Communities Council of SA; Advisor to the Ghan Kilburn City FC; Adjunct Member of the Centre for Research in Educational and Social Inclusion (CRESI) at UniSA; and Member of Flinders Law of Advisors.
-He has been involved in numerous celebrations and has organised various intercultural events and forums that promote and support a cohesive multicultural society.
+Dr Aslan’s experience and community involvement supports his roles as an Advisory Committee Member with Welcoming Universities; Member of the Committee for Adelaide; Member of the Multicultural Communities Council of South Australia; Advisor to Ghan Kilburn City Football Club; Adjunct Member of the Centre for Research in Educational and Social Inclusion at Adelaide University; Board Director with the Australia Day Council of SA; and Member of the Flinders Law Board of Advisors.
+He has been involved in numerous community celebrations and has organised intercultural events and forums that promote and strengthen a cohesive multicultural society.

 On Australia Day in 2023, Ms Belej was a community representative guest speaker at the AusLights on the River program, hosted by the Australia Day Council of SA.

-As a former international student from Malaysia and a settled migrant in Adelaide for over a decade, Ms Goh deeply understands the challenges and opportunities these individuals face navigating this new environment in South Australia.
+As a former international student from Malaysia and a settled migrant in Adelaide for more than a decade, Ms Goh deeply understands the challenges and opportunities these individuals face navigating this new environment in South Australia.
 Ms Goh has over seven years of experience working in the international student and education sector, particularly career services.

 Fluent in multiple languages, including Bahasa Malaysia, Mandarin and various Chinese dialects, Ms Goh’s passion has always been supporting international student, future students and migrants in their pursuit of employment opportunities.
 Her passion for the international student space was further developed when she was invited to be a board member for StudyAdelaide in 2021.